Examination Questions

 • Appearing at the wrong test center

-It’s your responsibility to ensure that you have proper identification, with matching names, and that you arrive on time and on the correct date.
+It’s your responsibility to ensure that you have proper identification, and that you arrive on time and on the correct date.
 If the test center turns you away, you’ll forfeit your exam fees, and you’ll have to reapply to ARRT.

 A missed appointment won’t count as one of your three attempts in three years, but the three year period will not reset.